xygahs0801/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

 * AQL queries in the cluster still issue an extra locking HTTP request per shard though this would not be necessary for the RocksDB engine in most cases

+### API Changes

+* 3.2.beta2 has an incompatible API change in the representation of database IDs in `_api/database`; Instead of a number in a string a bare number is returned.
+  This may causes trouble with drivers.

 ### Installer

 * Upgrading from 3.1 to 3.2 on Windows requires the user to manually copy the database directory